cinchy-co/Documentation/data-syncs/supported-data-sync-sources/salesforce-push-topic.md

 [Salesforce](https://www.salesforce.com/ca/products/what-is-salesforce/) is a cloud-based CRM software designed for service, marketing, and sales.

-Push Topic events provide a secure and scalable way to receive notifications for changes to Salesforce data that match a SOQL (Salesforce Object Query Language) query you define.&#x20;
+Push Topic events provide a secure and scalable way to receive notifications for changes to Salesforce data that match a SOQL (Salesforce Object Query Language) query you define.

 You can use Push Topic events to:

-* Receive notifications of Salesforce record changes, including create, update, delete, and undelete operations.&#x20;
+* Receive notifications of Salesforce record changes, including create, update, delete, and undelete operations.
-* Capture changes for the fields and records that match a SOQL query.&#x20;
+* Capture changes for the fields and records that match a SOQL query.
-* Receive change notifications for only the records a user has access to based on sharing rules.&#x20;
+* Receive change notifications for only the records a user has access to based on sharing rules.
 * Limit the stream of events to only those events that match a subscription filter

 {% hint style="success" %}